Registered Nurse RGN or RMN by Nurse Seekers

 Then this is the role for you!

-Nurse seekers are honoured to be working alongside a beautiful, Nursing home which is located near the beautiful town of Ivybridge.
-This home provides person centred care, delivered by a motivational team who their resident’s with dignity and respect at all times.
+Nurse seekers are honoured to be working alongside a beautiful small privately owned care facility in Weston-super-Mare which is home to approximately 10 residents.
+This home provides person centred care to a mixture of residents who are all treated with dignity and respect by an established team.
 They are actively seeking an eager and friendly applicant to take up the role of registered nurse to complete their established and well accomplished team.

 Ideal candidate for this role